Information for Families

 We welcome the involvement of parents and caregivers while children and adolescents are in Rehabilitation.
 Our approach is family-centered, meeting the physical, emotional, social, cultural, and spiritual needs of the family.

-Accommodation is available within the hospital grounds at a nominal charge.
-Nearby apartment, hotel or motel accommodation is also available.
-Staying in your child’s hospital room may also be an initial option.
+Nearby apartment, hotel or motel accommodation is available.
+Staying in your child's hospital room may also be an initial option.

 The Butterfly Card scheme assists families whose children are admitted to hospital for an anticipated period of more than a week or who have frequent admissions or outpatient/day therapy appointments with a discount in the Cafeteria.